chrnolte/places-conus/docs/results/data_products/raster_data.rst

 This is a measure of **dissimilarity**: how "different" is each predicted parcel sale from the sales in the :ref:`sample <Samples>` that the predicting :ref:`model <Models>` was trained on?

+It can help identify parts of the landscape for which predictions are extrapolated far beyond the characteristics of the original sample.
+If such extrapolation occurs, prediction errors and biases can (and often will) be larger than we were able to estimate from the training sample.

-It can be used to identify "audacious" (incomparable) predictions in the :ref:`land value rasters <Fair market value (FMV) rasters>`, such as for parcels that rarely sell (such as unique or very large parcels) in parts of the landscape where sales data is unobserved (undisclosed or not digitized).
+Such extrapolation can happen for a number of reasons: some parcels have a particularly unique set of characteristics, others are of a certain type that rarely sells (such as large government-owned lands), others might be located in parts of the landscape with few sales data observations (e.g. non-disclosure states).

 Computationally, it is the Euclidean distance in weighted predictor space, where predictors are weighted by their importance in the model (see `Meyer & Pebesma 2021 <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13650>`_).